jnewton03/portfolio/README.md

 + erasetapes.sh - a simple script to wipe the MAM data off of backup tapes to make them available for re-use.
 + mongobr.sh - a wrapper around native MongoDump and MongoRestore for support staff.
++ ansible - sample of basic roles for prod, build, and devops servers
+  + common - install the latest yum updates and make sure vmtoolsd is running
+  + git - install git from IUS as it is much newer than the version from CentOS